They say that time heals all wounds, but whoever said that never tried sleeping with shoulder pain.

 Frozen shoulder has nothing to do with being cold.
 It is, however, a condition associated with the joint being frozen stiff.
 Also known as adhesive capsulitis, it is characterized by the immobility of the joint.

 Often, the condition begins subtly but gets worse over time.
-It can heal on its own over the course of two to three years, but for those who don’t wish to wait that long, there are solutions like stretching, chiropractic care, and even specific injections from your doctor.
+It can heal on its own over the course of two to three years, but for those who don’t wish to wait that long, there are solutions like stretching, physical therapy, and possibly cortisone injections from your doctor.

 The mobility of this joint makes dislocation a common injury.
 The humerus (upper arm bone) gets pushed out of the socket.
 The first step is to have it put back in place by a trained medical professional and then immobilized for healing.